 Objects can be classified by humans in thousands of different categories.
 How are those categories represented in cortex?
 How would you even try to locate where each of potentially thousands of categories are represented?
-The authors tackled this problem with the “buy more computers” approach:
+The authors tackled this problem with a brute-force approach:

 - get a long (~2 hour) sequence of short clips